Take the RISE Survey: Get Rewarded for Helping Native Communities Shape Policy & Narratives

 Harper@NUNAConsultGroup.com

-The Center for Native American Youth (CNAY) and the Research for Indigenous Social Action and Equity Center (RISE) are proud to announce the launch of the RISE Indigenous Voices Survey 2025.
-This collaborative initiative aims to capture and elevate the experiences, perspectives and concerns of Native peoples across the United States.
+The Center for Native American Youth (CNAY) and the Research for Indigenous Social Action and Equity Center (RISE) are proud to announce the ongoing launch of the RISE Indigenous Voices Survey 2025, an empowering, nationwide initiative designed to amplify the experiences, perspectives, and concerns of Native peoples across the United States.

-This survey represents a significant step towards ensuring that Native voices are heard and acknowledged in crucial conversations and policy decisions.
-By participating in this survey, Native individuals have the opportunity to contribute to the development of accurate narratives, inform impactful policies and guide decision-making at various levels of government.
+This groundbreaking survey is a call to action and represents a meaningful step toward ensuring Native voices are heard and acknowledged in critical conversations and policy decisions.
+By participating, Native individuals contribute to shaping accurate narratives, informing impactful policies, and guiding decision-making at multiple levels of government.

-The survey, which takes approximately 15-20 minutes to complete, covers a range of topics including daily experiences and contemporary social issues facing Native communities.
+The survey takes approximately 15-20 minutes to complete and covers a range of topics, including daily experiences and contemporary social issues facing Native communities.
 All responses are anonymous and confidential, prioritizing the privacy and trust of participants.

-Individuals will also have the opportunity to enter a raffle for a chance to win one of several prizes.
-Upon completing the survey, respondents will be redirected to a separate form where they can provide contact information for entry; this information will be entirely separate from survey responses, ensuring complete anonymity and confidentiality.
+Upon completing the survey, respondents will be redirected to a separate form to provide contact information for rewards entry; this information will remain entirely separate from survey responses to ensure anonymity.

 To participate in the RISE Indigenous Voices Survey 2025 and make your voice heard, please visit: https://bit.ly/RISESurvey2025.

-Please direct all media inquiries to Harper Estey at Harper@NUNAConsultGroup.com.
+For media inquiries, please contact Harper Estey at Harper@NUNAConsultGroup.com.

 ###